kuldeepvarma7413/Studysync-Enhanced-notes-management/README.md

 Access the application: Once the server is running, navigate to https://studysyncmern.netlify.app to explore the new UI and features of StudySync.

 Note: As Render does not provide continuous instances of services, you need to start the server manually before accessing the application.

+For any queries related to project please contact on https://www.instagram.com/teamstudysync/ or email to teamstudysync@gmail.com